WRF Output

 • Cloud base height and top height

-• For liquid and ice variables, the “total” water path (liquid + ice + snow), effective radius, and optical thickness are calculated, where the “total” variables account for subgrid hydrometeors.
+• For liquid and ice variables, the total water path (liquid + ice + snow), effective radius, and optical thickness are calculated, where the totaled variables account for subgrid hydrometeors.

-To activate this option, set the following in the &diags section of namelist.input:
+To activate this option, add the following record and parameter to namelist.input:

 &diags